yxKryptonite/language_model_from_scratch_pytorch/README.md

 In the near future, more features, such as new model architectures, jieba based word separation and more powerful optimizing techniques, will be added.
 ## 2022/2/28
 Add dropout and batchnorm, but batchnorm isn't working, so I delete it temporarily.
+Also, I divide the dataset to trainset and validationset, and use the validationset to see whether the model is overfitting.
+In summary, the overall effect of the change to the model architecture is not so satisfying.

 - - -
 # Credits